Watchmen (TV series): Continuation

 While HBO had not yet confirmed a second season following the show's broadcast, Lindelof stated that if there were, he would not likely be back for it, but instead have another producer step forward to tell another story set in this universe.
 Lindelof said he felt that the show was "not my story" and that "These nine episodes are sort of everything that I have to say at this point about Watchmen".
 Lindelof created the first season to be a complete story, in the same manner that each season of Fargo and True Detective were each self-contained stories.
 Following the broadcast of the season one finale, Lindelof still said that the story he told during the season was everything he could put forward about Watchmen, with a definitive beginning, middle, and end.
 However, he agreed with HBO that Watchmen should be treated as a continuing series, and did not rule out returning, but would want to have time to develop a similar complete story before committing.

 By January 2020, Lindelof stated he had passed on a second season but gave his blessing to anyone that followed him as showrunner.
-HBO's programming chief Casey Bloys stated with regards to a second season that "It would be hard to imagine doing it without Damon involved in some way", while not altogether dismissing the possibility of the concept of one.
+HBO's programming chief Casey Bloys stated with regards to a second season that "[i]t would be hard to imagine doing it without Damon involved in some way", while not altogether dismissing the possibility of the concept of one.
 Due to this, HBO reclassified Watchmen as a limited series in February 2020, with the potential for additional installments.
+In October 2020, DC Comics began publishing the comic book limited series Rorschach, written by Tom King, drawn by Jorge Fornés, and explicitly set after the events of the HBO series, with the events of the final episode being mentioned in its first issue.